fredconte-code/ResourceFlow/QA-TEST-REPORT.md

 ### **Recommendation: PASS ✅**

-The Resource Scheduler application demonstrates **excellent core functionality** with a solid foundation for resource management.
+The ResourceFlow application demonstrates **excellent core functionality** with a solid foundation for resource management.
 The application is **production-ready** for basic use cases with minor improvements recommended for enhanced user experience.

 ### **Deployment Readiness:**
 - ✅ **Backend API** - Ready for production